taqu/OBB/README.md

 # OBB
-Fitting an Oriented Bounding Box to points
+Fit an Oriented Bounding Box to points.

+## Algorithms

+- Based on PCA
+- The heuristic way from "Game Engine Gems 2 - Fast Computation of Tight-Fitting Oriented Bounding Boxes".